 The most widely known Brachetto in the United States at this moment is probably Banfi’s Brachetto d’Acqui Rosa Regale but there are many others that have made headway.

 Sweet red wines that can be chilled are a trend in the United States and I am sure that Brachetto d’Acqui is garnering more attention.This D.O.C.G. is also a great one to pair with chocolate and fruit dessert.

 Braida makes a beautiful one as well that I’ve had.
 After fermentation and maceration at cold temperature, this wine spends time in pressurized tanks before bottling.
 Only made in Piedmont, this is another wine which would be a surprise and something new to many.

 In a nutshell Brachetto d’Acqui is a perfect wine for this time in our history.
 Red, fruity and lightly alcoholic.
 Authentic and indigenous to Piedmont, it can be made into a still or sparkling version or as a passito but that version is pretty rare.
-It’s delicate bouquet and light touch can bring joy in these trying times and offer some light-hearted pleasure this holiday season.
+It’s delicate bouquet and light touch can bring joy and offer some light-hearted pleasure this holiday season.